vtnerd/MaidSafe-Network-Filesystem/docs/rest_api.md

 Data on the SAFE network is stored in `Blob`s.
 A `Blob` can contain text or binary data, and the SAFE network has no upward limit on size.
 However, local system contraints may apply to maximum size.
 Each Blob is immutable, once it is stored it cannot be modified.

 ### Container ###
 A `Container` stores `Blob`s at keys that have no restrictions (any sequence of bytes are valid).
-Each key is versioned, so past `Blob`s can be retrieved (which gives the appearance of mutability since the `Blob` stored at a key can change).
+Each key is versioned, so past `Blob`s can be retrieved (which gives the appearance of mutability since a new `Blob`s can be stored at an existing key).

 ### Storage ###
 A `Storage` object has 0 more `Container`s.
 The `Storage` object can be public, private, or privately-shared.